Foods to relieve cough and cold

 • Strain and serve warm for maximum comfort and healing benefits.

-Freshly squeezed vegetable juices, particularly those rich in vitamin C, can boost immunity and provide essential nutrients during illness.
+Freshly squeezed vegetable juices, particularly those rich in Vitamin C and beta-carotenes, can boost immunity and provide essential nutrients during illness.
 Carrot, beet, and spinach juices are excellent choices.
 Mixing different vegetables ensures a range of nutrients.
 Juices also help maintain hydration.

 A turkey sandwich is a nourishing meal option when you’re under the weather.
-The high protein content in turkey aids recovery.
+The high lean protein content in turkey aids recovery by providing the building blocks for immune cells and tissues.
 Adding vegetables and whole-grain bread increases its health benefits.
 Lean turkey is preferable for its lower fat content.

-Bananas are easy to digest and can provide a quick energy boost.
-They also contain potassium, which is beneficial for maintaining hydration levels when you are sick.
+Bananas are bland, easy to digest, and can provide a quick energy boost.
+They also contain Potassium and Magnesium, which are beneficial for maintaining hydration levels when you are sick.
 Including bananas in your diet when you’re coughing might help you recover faster.
 The benefits of eating bananas include offering a nutritious option that can be easily added to smoothies for a healthy treat.

-Kiwi is high in vitamin C and antioxidants.
-This could give a much-needed boost to your immune system and reduce the duration of cold symptoms.
+Kiwi is high in Vitamin C and antioxidants.
+Studies have suggested that this could give a much-needed boost to your immune system and potentially reduce the duration of cold symptoms in older adults [9].
 Eating kiwis regularly can help maintain overall health.
-Kiwi supplements are available for concentrated benefits.
+For general wellness, consuming the fruit is typically preferred over supplements.

-Almonds are a good source of vitamin E, which supports immune function.
+Almonds are a good source of Vitamin E, which supports immune function as a fat-soluble antioxidant.
 Regular consumption of almonds can help sustain your energy levels and overall health during a cold.
+How to use:

 • Adding almonds to your diet as snacks or meals boosts their benefits.